Haenyeo: In society

 Because so many families relied on the haenyeo for the majority of their income, a semi-matriarchal society developed on Jeju with the haenyeo at the head of the household.
 On the tiny islets off the coast of Jeju, such as Mara Island, where sea-diving was the sole source of income, this reversal of traditional gender roles was fully realized; men would look after the children and go shopping while the women would bring in money for the family.
 Other manifestations of Jeju's unique society include men paying a dowry to the family of the bride (a reversal of the custom on the Korean mainland) and families celebrating the birth of girls over the birth of boys.

 While certain elements of a matriarchal society surfaced in Jeju, they were not enough to completely overcome the predominance of Confucianism.
 As a result, beyond the domestic sphere, little else about Jeju society was different from what existed on the Korean mainland.
 For example, men filled all political leadership roles and were the only ones who could perform ancestor-worship ceremonies and inherit property and the familial line.
 Furthermore, during the era of colonial rule, haenyeo remained peasants, never moving up the chain to become small-business owners or managers of seafood manufacturing plants.
 Even in the home, most haenyeo remained the primary caregiver and handled at least half of the domestic chores.

 Today, haenyeo are celebrated as one of Jeju's most-valued treasures.
 The Korean government shows its appreciation for the unique contributions of the haenyeo to Jeju's culture by subsidizing their gear and granting them exclusive rights to sell fresh seafood.
-Furthermore, in March 2014, the government requested the UNESCO to add haenyeo to its Intangible Cultural Heritage list.
-Haenyeo were inscribed in UNESCO Intangible Cultural Heritage List in 2016.
-Directed by Koh Heeyoung Breathing Underwater was a documentary that was produced as part of wider efforts to raise awareness of, and UNESCO listing for the culture of haenyo.
+In March 2014, the government asked the United Nations Educational, Scientific and Cultural Organization (UNESCO) to add the haenyeo to its Intangible Cultural Heritage List, and UNESCO did so in 2016.